nick-tonjum/PyWordle/README.md

 # PyWordle
-A Wordle remake in Python using tkinter.
+A Wordle remake in Python using Tkinter.

+The wordlist was created at https://github.com/tabatkins/wordle-list